The University will build a culture of philanthropy by engaging students, alumni and friends in the life, work and support of the institution.

 Partner with departments to consolidate data from many areas on campus with the goal of all data going into the Raiser’s Edge database.

-Engage with the DPT, PA, EdD Leadership and master’s level alumni to build loyalty to the College and to support students that follow.
+Engage with the DPT, PA, EdD Leadership and master’s level alumni to build loyalty to the University and to support students that follow.

 - There are 14,500 alumni on the University of Lynchburg site and are available to support students.
 Increased number of alumni who volunteer to career assist which is defined by speaking to a class on campus, participating in Hornet to Hornet, or by connecting with current students for career advice.